 What’s your name and where do you come from?

 Gerhard – I’m from Austria, originally from a small village in the Alps, currently living in Vienna.

 Why did you choose to study in Asia, and your destination in particular?

-I had already done a lot of traveling in Europe and wanted to take the opportunity to challenge myself and get an insight into a culture different to the European one.
-My university does not contribute to any plans of studying outside of Europe and going as free-mover can be very nerve-wracking, but I stumbled upon Asia Exchange.
+I had already done a lot of traveling in Europe and wanted to take the opportunity to challenge myself and get an insight into a culture different from the European one.
+My university does not contribute to any plans of studying outside of Europe and going as a free-mover can be very nerve-wracking, but I stumbled upon Asia Exchange.
 As I had already studied a little Chinese in my free time, I thought China/Shanghai would be a perfect fit for me.

 Tell us a little more about Shanghai, what was it like to live and study there?